South East Regional Executive Committee Elections, 2020

 Before applying, please read this explainer and the one on RECs, as well as the Regional Executive Committee standing orders (p84 of CAC 1 from the 2019 Conference), and the person specification for applicants.
 You may also wish to consult fellow Momentum and Labour Party members before doing so.
-People can apply by completing an application form and sending it into [email protected] with the subject line ‘South East Regional Board Slate Application’ before midnight on April 15th, 2020.
+People can apply by completing an application form and sending it into [email protected] with the subject line ‘South East Regional Board Slate Application’ before noon on Monday May 4th, 2020.

 Copyright © Peoples Momentum 2015 -